Quartz Kitchen Countertops Boca Raton, FL Residents Love

 This example shows a bathroom counter made from Caesarstone Empira Black 5101 quartz.
-The rich black color is emphasized by subtle lighter veins, creating a luxurious look that works wonderfully in this contemporary bathroom as well as the modern kitchen and backsplash.
+The rich black color is emphasized by subtle lighter veins, which creates a luxurious look that works wonderfully in this contemporary bathroom and the modern kitchen and backsplash.

 Home Resale Value

-If you’re planning to sell the house in the near future, replacing a laminate or granite countertop with a fresh quartz countertop is definitely a good idea.
+If you’re planning to sell the house in the near future, then replacing a laminate or granite countertop with a fresh quartz countertop is definitely a good idea.
 The cost of the countertop is usually recouped with the increased appeal of the kitchen leading to an increase in the sale price and can often help the home to sell faster.

-Even though quartz is more expensive than the “generic” materials like laminate or solid-surface, its cost is on par with natural stone – quartz is ~$ 75 per square foot, marble is $ 60, granite averages $ 40 to $ 60 per square foot.
-Considering the lower maintenance (no sealant) and long-term life of quartz countertops, they’re an excellent long-term investment for kitchen and bathroom remodeling – especially when you consider the Lifetime Warranty coverage from our manufacturers, and the Labor Guarantee that covers installation.
+Even though quartz is more expensive than “generic” materials, such as laminate or solid surface, its cost is on par with natural stone.
+Quartz is $75 per square foot, marble is $60, and granite averages $40 to $60 per square foot.
+Considering the lower maintenance (no sealant) and long-term life of quartz countertops, they’re an excellent long-term investment for kitchen and bathroom remodeling, especially when you consider the lifetime warranty coverage from our manufacturers and the labor guarantee that covers installation.

 Quartz is a more environmentally-friendly material than natural stone.
 Its mining and transportation impact tends to be less than that of granite and marble.
 In addition, the premier manufacturers that we work with always strive to reduce their carbon footprint and water-use impact wherever possible.
 Some of our countertops are made from recycled stone.
-Almost all qualify for multiple sustainability points when used in residential and commercial designs – LEED Greenguard, Mindful Materials, Living Building Challenge, and many more.
-And of course, since a quartz countertop is designed to last the lifetime of the home, it can be seen as a low-impact item that positively contributes to a home’s environmental score.
+Almost all qualify for multiple sustainability points when used in residential and commercial designs, including LEED Greenguard, Mindful Materials, Living Building Challenge, and many more.
+Since a quartz countertop is designed to last the lifetime of the home, it can be seen as a low-impact item that positively contributes to a home’s environmental score.

 When you choose a quartz countertop from New York Quartz, you’re not only choosing a beautiful design but also making a powerful conservation statement.

 Things to Keep in Mind